conterra/reactivity/packages/reactivity-events/README.md

   This type supports both emitting and subscribing to events.
 - `EventSource<T>`.
   This type allows only subscribing to events.
-  This is useful for public interfaces that where users are not supposed to emit events themselves.
+  This is useful for public interfaces where users are not supposed to emit events themselves.

 Note that the restrictions imposed by `EventSource<T>` are a compile time feature only: at runtime, both interfaces are represented by the same object.